miker704/Strife/patch_V5_notes.md

     - Renamed shurikenloop.png to shurikenLoop.png.
     - Added more custom variables to strife core styles.
     - Added more styles to shop page.
+    - Added more styles to shop pages to activate hover effects of profile effect cards more accurately.